GenEditID/GenEditID.github.io/README.md

 # GenEditID

 GenEditID is a flexible, open-access workflow to facilitate the identification of cell clones that have desirable CRISPR-Cas9-induced gene edits.
-It allows sample tracking, analysis and integration of multiplexed deep sequencing and protein data, and intuitive plate-based data visualisation.
+It allows sample tracking, analysis and integration of multiplexed deep sequencing, and intuitive plate-based data visualisation.

 ## Documentation